xenit-eu/helm-alfresco/README.md

   ```
 * Description: If you use an image that is not public. then you can create dockerconfigjson secrets on your cluster and
   reference them here.
-#### `digitalWorkspace.ingress.rule.enabled`
+#### `digitalWorkspace.ingress.enabled`
 * Required: false
 * Default: `true`
-* Description: this will enable/disable the ingress http rule for the digitalWorkspaceService.
+* Description: this will enable/disable the ingress for the digitalWorkspaceService.
 By default this rule will forward calls to .Values.digitalWorkspace.basePath to digital-workspace-service:30200
 ### Share

 #### `share.enabled`